 - Argued and won, on behalf of the appellant, two appeals before the Delaware Supreme Court on class certification issues.

-- Argued and won, on behalf of the appellee, an appeal before the New York Appellate Division, 1st Department, of a decision granting a motion to dismiss various business torts; argued and won our client’s cross-appeal of the denial of one aspect of that same motion.
+- Argued and won, on behalf of the appellee, an appeal before the New York Supreme Court, Appellate Division, 1st Department, of a decision granting a motion to dismiss various business torts; argued and won our client’s cross-appeal of the denial of one aspect of that same motion.

 - Argued and won, as appellee, an appeal before the Second Circuit of a motion by the Republic of Argentina to dismiss our client’s petition seeking confirmation of an ICSID arbitration award.

 - Argued before the Appellate Court of Illinois, First Judicial District, the appeal of decisions issued by the trial court concerning the interpretation of a settlement agreement.

 - Argued, as appellee, before the Commonwealth of Massachusetts Appeals Court an appeal of a decision dismissing Ch.
 934 and tortious interference claims.